Padmja26/SOC-Automation-Lab/Configuration.md

 2. Observe if the **automated blocking rule** is applied successfully.
 3. Check logs to verify if **Wazuh blocked the attacking IP**.

+---
+Keep checking this repo for more updates and screenshots on this project !!🚀